owanturist/react-hook-window/README.md

 ```

 This is a bare minimum to determine both first and last visible items.
 With the indexes known it's pretty straightforward to calculate spaces required to reserve before the first and after the last visible items.
-Following this strategy you can replace huge amount of complex item componets by a single placeholder node at each side and
+Following this strategy you can replace huge amount of complex item componets by a single placeholder node at each side.
+This helps address some common performance bottlenecks:

-1. speed up the initial render
-1. reduce memory allocation of not visible DOM nodes
+1. It reduces the amount of work (and time) required to render the initial view and to process updates.
+2. It reduces the memory footprint by avoiding over-allocation of DOM nodes.

 ## `interface UseWindowedListOptions`

-A collection of options to configure the windowed list.

 ```ts
 interface UseWindowedListOptions {